ObiajuluM/GenLayer-Contracts/VOTE/README.md

 4.  **Vote**: Registered voters call `vote` with the index of their chosen proposal.
 5.  **Tally**: Anyone can call `winning_proposal` or `winner_name` to see the results.

+## Future Improvements

+- **Vote Delegation**: Support for delegating votes to other voters is coming soon.

 ## Dependencies

 - `py-genlayer:latest`